Frequently Asked Questions

 Depends on what I’m writing.
 For articles, yes.
 For other stories where in I have an idea and am not writing spontaneously, yes.
 For Walking the Blade Series or for any collaborative writing exercises or hobby boards, I do not.
 Instead, I let the characters and the other writers lead the way on those particular pieces.

 What are the locations of interest the story takes place in?

 The fictional locations are based on real locations, however for this question, I’ll limit it to the fictional world.
 One important place revisited many times is the Kennedy Estate.
 It is the household of Gabriel Kennedy and is set in the rolling hills the lead to the lower mountains.
 The Weylyn Pack has been given rights to much of the land there for their own village.
 The house is a huge colonial plantation style home.
 Beneath it is the old dragon lair.
 Another place is the victorian style home within the city called The Sanctuary, Jean-Michel’s home.
 It’s a two story standard of style with a hidden lair beneath it.
 The Council Chambers play a huge role as a setting.
 It’s set within a large red-brick building and is well appointed, much like any council chamber in government or even a courtroom.
 The building holds the chamber, but also holds offices and a huge library and an underground connection to the close-by portal that allows travel between worlds.
-The University of Whitley is based on the campus in Chapel Hill, NC.
+The University of Whitley is based on the campus at UNC Chapel Hill, NC.
 It is where a lot of the Crimson agents have their alias jobs.

 Who are the Taskers and what do they do?